FerRacimo/KUPopGenMasterCourse/CoalTutorial.md

 3) Which	coalescence event	time	seems to	vary	the	most?

 4) Is	that	what	you	would	expect?
-Recall that the	variance	of	an	exponential	is	1/(lambda^2).
+Recall that, if we have a random variable that follows an exponential distribution with rate lambda, then its variance is equal 1/(lambda^2).

 5) Finally,	imagine	the	following	case:	a	researcher	has	estimated	the	structure	of	a	tree	for mtDNA	from	a	species	sampled	in	a	single	location.
 She	obtains	a	tree	looking	as	follows: